fitria-dwi/fitria-dwi/README.md

 # <p align=center> Hi, I'm Wulan <img src='https://github.com/elhakimyasya/elhakimyasya/blob/master/assets/Hi.gif' width='29' height='29'/>
-I am passionate about statistics, data, machine learning, and open to any opportunity especially in Data as a Data Analyst, and Data Scientist.
+I am passionate about statistics, data, machine learning, and open to any opportunity especially in aata as a Data Analyst, and Data Scientist.
 I'm still learning, and I am open to any feedback and suggestion.
 Thank you.

  <p align=center>